gblazq/qosf-fall-2020-st/task1/README.md

 ### Results

+The [results](results) folder contains the CSV files produced by the program.

 #### RX and RZ gates

-The results can be reproduced with the following command
+The execution with the default gates can be reproduced with the following command

 ```bash
 /main.py 7 results.csv -i 10 -s 1234